 If you would like more information about the Yahara Journal and its staff, send your questions to email@example.com, or stop by one of our meetings.

-Meetings take place every Tuesday during the school year at 4 p.m. in Truax Room B1260.Winners
+Meetings take place every Friday during the school year at 1 p.m. in a virtual meeting room.Equity Project

 Writing and Artwork Contests

 The Yahara Journal holds a variety of contests throughout the school year.
 Deadlines are typically early in December and mid-March.
 First-place winners receive $50 and their work is considered a submission for publication in the Yahara Journal.
 For more information about our contests and entry details, see the online submission form.

 Celebrate Halloween by entering the Yahara Journal's Scary Story and Artwork Contest.
 First-place winners receive $25 and select entries are included in a chapbook to be handed out at our Halloween celebration.

 The 2020 winners were: